Double-slit experiment: Overview

+If one illuminates two parallel slits, the light from the two slits again interferes.
+Here the interference is a more pronounced pattern with a series of alternating light and dark bands.
+The width of the bands is a property of the frequency of the illuminating light.
+(See the bottom photograph to the right.)

 If light consisted strictly of ordinary or classical particles, and these particles were fired in a straight line through a slit and allowed to strike a screen on the other side, we would expect to see a pattern corresponding to the size and shape of the slit.
 However, when this "single-slit experiment" is actually performed, the pattern on the screen is a diffraction pattern in which the light is spread out.
 The smaller the slit, the greater the angle of spread.
 The top portion of the image shows the central portion of the pattern formed when a red laser illuminates a slit and, if one looks carefully, two faint side bands.
 More bands can be seen with a more highly refined apparatus.
-Diffraction explains the pattern as being the result of the interference of light waves from the slit.
+The wave theory of light explains the pattern as being the result of the interference of light waves from the slit.

-If one illuminates two parallel slits, the light from the two slits again interferes.
-Here the interference is a more pronounced pattern with a series of alternating light and dark bands.
-The width of the bands is a property of the frequency of the illuminating light.
-(See the bottom photograph to the right.)
-When Thomas Young (1773–1829) first demonstrated this phenomenon, it indicated that light consists of waves, as the distribution of brightness can be explained by the alternately additive and subtractive interference of wavefronts.
-Young's experiment, performed in the early 1800s, played a crucial role in the understanding of the wave theory of light, vanquishing the corpuscular theory of light proposed by Isaac Newton, which had been the accepted model of light propagation in the 17th and 18th centuries.
-However, the later discovery of the photoelectric effect demonstrated that under different circumstances, light can behave as if it is composed of discrete particles.
-These seemingly contradictory discoveries made it necessary to go beyond classical physics and take into account the quantum nature of light.

 Feynman was fond of saying that all of quantum mechanics can be gleaned from carefully thinking through the implications of this single experiment.
 He also proposed (as a thought experiment) that if detectors were placed before each slit, the interference pattern would disappear.

-The Englert–Greenberger duality relation provides a detailed treatment of the mathematics of double-slit interference in the context of quantum mechanics.